Celebrating Tradition (From Your Living Room)

 That Signature Taste

-Missing those classic tasty treats that delight our tastebuds every spring?
-We've pulled together a recipe you can make while you shelter-in-place, but just remember, you are not required to share any pimento squares with family.
+Wanting those classic tasty treats that delight our tastebuds every spring?
+We've pulled together a recipe you can make, but just remember, you are not required to share any pimento squares with family.

 Four-cheese Pimento Sandwiches

 - 3 cups (12 oz.) shredded white Cheddar Cheese

 - 2 cups (80z.) shredded yellow Sharp Cheddar Cheese

 - 4 oz. crumbled Bleu Cheese